Small Area Estimation with Spatially Varying Natural Exponential Families: Small area models with spatially varying natural exponential families

 \subsection{Benchmarked estimation}

-The potential difficulty of an empirical Bayes estimator is that a (weighted) sum of empirical Bayes estimates is not necessarily equal to the corresponding direct estimates.
-Moreover, empirical Bayes estimates sometimes produce over-shrunk estimates, which results in inaccurate estimates of small area means.
-To avoid these problems, the benchmarked estimator (Datta et al., 2011; Bell et al, 2013) has ben used as a standard tool in small area estimation.
-Here we consider the constraint $\sum_{i=1}^mc_i\muh_i=\sum_{i=1}^mc_iy_i$ with some known weight $c_i$ satisfying $\sum_{i=1}^mc_i=1$.
+A (weighted) sum of empirical Bayes estimates is not necessarily equal to the corresponding direct estimates, which is not preferable for practitioners.
+Moreover, the empirical Bayes approach sometimes produces over-shrunk estimates, which results in inaccurate estimates of small area means.
+To avoid these problems, the benchmarked estimator (Datta et al., 2011; Bell et al., 2013) has been used as a standard tool in small area estimation.
+Here, we consider the constraint $\sum_{i=1}^mc_i\muh_i=\sum_{i=1}^mc_iy_i$ with some known weight $c_i$ satisfying $\sum_{i=1}^mc_i=1$.
 A typical choice is $c_i=n_i/\sum_{k=1}^mn_k$.
 From Datta et al. (2011), the constrained empirical Bayes estimator $\muh_i^{C}$ that minimizes the squared error $\sum_{i=1}^m\E[(\muh_i^{C}-\mu_i)^2]$ has the form